HoiJean/djangoforbeginners-book/manuscript/ch4.md

 ## Activating models
 Now that our new model is created we need to activate it.
 Going forward, whenever we create or modify an existing model we'll need to update Django in a two-step process.

 1. First we create a migration file with the `makemigrations` command which generate the SQL commands for preinstalled apps in our `INSTALLED_APPS` setting.
-Migration files **do not execute those commands** on our database file, rather they contain all new changes to our models.
-This approach means that we have a record of all the changes to our models over time.
+Migration files **do not execute those commands** on our database file, rather they are a reference of all new changes to our models.
+This approach means that we have a record of the changes to our models over time.

 2. Second we build the actual database with `migrate` which **does execute** the instructions in our migrations file.